DsWeb19778/SpotifyChecker/README.md

 # spotify_checker
-spotify checker valid email adress [Normal Speed] spotify checker let you check if this email valid or not with list emails
+# spotify checker valid email adress [Normal Speed]
+Note //>>> spotify checker let you check if this email valid or not with list emails